stryker-mutator/stryker-net/docs/operating-modes.md

 dotnet stryker -tp "../Tests/Tests.csproj"
 ```

 in your target project folder.
-If your target project uses multiple test projects that you want to include in the Stryker run, you need to specify each test project.
+If multiple test projects (ex unit tests, specs) target the same source project you need to specify each test project.
 You can include multiple test projects like this ([see docs](https://stryker-mutator.io/docs/stryker-net/configuration/#test-projects-string)):

 ```bash
 dotnet stryker -tp "../Tests/Tests.csproj" -tp "../MoreTests/MoreTests.csproj"